How to Choose the Best Cutting Tools in Your Workshop?

 However, it makes sense to consider the type of wood that you process as well.
 The HSS (high-speed steel) knives are perfect if you plane or mould a soft to medium-hard wood.
 If you process tropical, extremely hard species, it is recommended to choose HW Tools (carbide steel) with harsh cutting edges, guaranteeing the highest cutting quality even for the hardest wood species.
 If you are working with softwood primarily, then CR13 knives have the best price-performance ratio.

 Frame Saw Blades

-However, if you are mainly sawing hardwoods, you might want to consider choosing frame saw blades made of steel that has higher strength and resistance, such as the Uddeholm-steel frame saw blades offered by Wood-Mizer.
-Chromium-plated blades are also worth considering - they last longer and improve the cut quality while cutting hardwoods.
+However, if you are mainly sawing hardwoods, you might want to consider choosing the frame saw blades made of steel with higher strength and resistance, such as the Uddeholm-steel frame saw blades offered by Wood-Mizer.
+Chromium-plated blades last longer and improve the cut quality while cutting

 Frame Saw Blade